This photograph, taken in August 1943, shows six members of Joe McCarthy’s Dams Raid crew fraternising with recently arrived USAAF personnel.

 Ronald Batson had one brother, Douglas, who also volunteered for the RAF.
 He was killed in a freak accident on 23 August 1944, when a USAAF B24 Liberator bomber crashed into a cafe in Freckleton, Lancashire.
 He is buried in Duncombe Cemetery, Ferryhill, Co Durham.
 How ironic that one brother flew on more than 60 operations over occupied territory and survived, while the other died while eating in a Lancashire snack bar.

-Thanks to Kevin Bending for help with this article.
+Thanks to the Batson family and Kevin Bending for help with this article.

 Survived war.
 Died 25 November 2006.